dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

-This document provides a solution for those cases where only the QTYPE varies by specifying a new option for the Extension Mechanisms for DNS (EDNS) {{!RFC6891}} that contains an additional list of QTYPE values that a client wishes to receive in addition to the single QTYPE appearing in the question section.
+This document provides a solution for those cases where only the QTYPE varies by specifying a new option for the Extension Mechanisms for DNS (EDNS) {{!RFC6891}} that contains an additional list of QTYPE values that the client wishes to receive in addition to the single QTYPE appearing in the question section.
 A different EDNS option is used in response packets as protection against DNS middleboxes that echo EDNS options verbatim.